GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 ## Task 1: Folder and data structure
 1. Save the folder Exercise_1 on your computer.
 Check out the folder structure in the Exercise_1 folder.
 The standard folder structure used makes certain that you never lose any data.
-You can find more infos about the standard folder structure we recument [here](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#standard-folder-structure).
+You can find more infos about the standard folder structure we recommend [here](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#standard-folder-structure).
 2. Please save your QGIS project in the “project” folder.
 3. Copy the data from the "input" folder into the “temp” folder.
-Do not change the original data in the “input” folder.
+During this exercise we will manipulate the input data, that is why we do not work with the original data in the “input” folder.

 ```{Tip}
 Intermediate results should also be saved in the “temp” folder.
 The final results should be saved in the “output” folder and your final maps in the “results” folder.